Strategies for Improving Implementation

 But what exactly is the impact of these updates and changes and what adjustments do clinicians need to both understand and make?

 In a recent webinar Snigdha Kedia, COO and Co-Founder of EMPClaims, shares the impact of the coding changes, key insights into new coding levels and best practices and strategies for urgent care centers.
-Watch the webinar on-demand here.
+Watch the webinar on-demand here and know more about coding changes.

 Overview of Changes